S.L. Benfica B

 During the 2012–13 season, Benfica B played home matches at the Estádio da Luz until February, when they moved to Estádio da Tapadinha to prevent excessive wear of the stadium's grass.
-In 2013–14, they moved permanently to their own training ground, capable of receiving professional league matches.
+In 2013–14, they permanently moved to their own training ground, capable of receiving professional league matches.

 As a reserve team, Benfica B cannot play in the same division as the club's main team, thus being ineligible for promotion to the Primeira Liga.
 Moreover, they cannot enter domestic cup competitions such as the Taça de Portugal and Taça da Liga.

-Since 2018–19, Benfica have an under-23 team playing in Liga Revelação.
+Since 2018–19, Benfica have an under-23 team playing in Liga Revelação, a competition for players who left the under-19s but who are not ready to join or regularly play for the first-team.